Jennifer E. RothmanProfessor of Law

 Jennifer E. Rothman is Professor of Law and the Joseph Scott Fellow at Loyola Law School, Los Angeles.
 She joined the Loyola faculty from Washington University in St. Louis, where she was an Associate Professor of Law.
 Professor Rothman teaches courses in the areas of Trademarks and Unfair Competition, Copyright, Intellectual Property Theory, Free Speech, Torts and the Right of Publicity.

-Professor Rothman researches and writes primarily in the fields of intellectual property and constitutional law.
-She has published numerous articles on a variety of intellectual property and constitutional law topics, including, among others, consideration of the use of custom in intellectual property; the use of substantive due process analysis to evaluate uses of copyrighted works; the treatment of sex in intellectual property law; the conflicts between copyright and right of publicity law; the move away from the confusion requirement in trademark law; and the true threats doctrine in First Amendment jurisprudence.
-Her work regularly appears in top law reviews and journals, including most recently the Cornell Law Review, Georgetown Law Journal, and Virginia Law Review.
-Professor Rothman is recognized as a leading scholar in the intellectual property field and is frequently invited to speak on the topic.
-Most recently, she has given talks at Columbia, Stanford, the University of Pennsylvania and UCLA.
+Professor Rothman researches and writes primarily in the areas of intellectual property and constitutional law.
+She has published numerous articles, including topics such as the consideration of the use of custom in intellectual property; the inalienability of rights of publicity; the use of substantive due process analysis to evaluate uses of copyrighted works; the treatment of sex in intellectual property law; the conflicts between copyright and right of publicity law; the move away from the confusion requirement in trademark law; and the true threats doctrine in First Amendment jurisprudence.
+Her work regularly appears in top law reviews and journals, including Cornell Law Review, Georgetown Law Journal, Virginia Law Review, Harvard Journal of Law & Public Policy and the Stanford Law & Policy Review.
+Professor Rothman is nationally recognized as a leading scholar in the intellectual property field and has been invited to speak on the topic at a variety of esteemed institutions, including Columbia, Stanford, University of Chicago, University of Pennsylvania, U.C.
+Berkeley and UCLA.

-Rothman received her JD from UCLA where she graduated first in her class and won the Jerry Pacht Memorial Constitutional Law Award for her scholarship in that field.
-Rothman served as law clerk to the Honorable Marsha S. Berzon of the United States Court of Appeals for the Ninth Circuit in San Francisco and then practiced as an entertainment and intellectual property litigator in Los Angeles.
+Rothman received her J.D. from UCLA, where she graduated first in her class and won the Jerry Pacht Memorial Constitutional Law Award for her scholarship in that field.
+Rothman served as law clerk to the Honorable Marsha S. Berzon of the United States Court of Appeals for the Ninth Circuit in San Francisco and then practiced as an entertainment and intellectual property litigator in Los Angeles at Irell & Manella.

 - "The Inalienable Right of Publicity," 101 Georgetown Law Journal 185 (2012)